«They’re casting their problem on society. And, you know, there is no such thing as society. There are individual men and women…»

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once, a young atheist found himself in the Greek countryside.
-There he met an old woman dressed-in-black, picking potherbs.
+There, he met an old woman dressed-in-black, picking potherbs.
 They started talking to each other and the discussion progressed to God.
-The young man being young, and at this age there’s a surplus of arrogance of knowledge.
+The young man was a typical youth, meaning that at this age there’s a surplus of arrogance of knowledge.

 – What is the proof that God exists? he asked the old woman.